iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### Formatting Examples

 Below are a couple examples of formatting values using methods directly from the @itwinjs/core-quantity package.
-The UnitsProvider used in the examples below can be seen [here](https://github.com/iTwin/itwinjs-core/blob/f3c8ee1d57ebb3e7b097a7e09201969fb57773ea/core/quantity/src/test/TestUtils/TestHelper.ts#L79).
+The UnitsProvider used in the examples below can be seen in [TestHelper](https://github.com/iTwin/itwinjs-core/blob/master/core/quantity/src/test/TestUtils/TestHelper.ts).
 As discussed above, there are UnitProviders that can read units defined in the active IModel, and there is a basic provider that can be used when not IModel is open.

 #### Numeric Format